Last update May 24, 2025

 At latest update no published data on excretion into breast milk were found.

-Cephalosporins for which data are available have shown to be excreted into milk in non-significant amount from a therapeutic point of view without reported complications in infants related to them.
+Most cephalosporins are excreted into milk in insignificant amounts from a therapeutic point of view (Rowe 2013, Fulton 1992) without reported complications in infants.

-Cephalosporins are widely used in the Pediatric practice with a high tolerance, even in the neonatal period, so it is very unlikely that such small amounts present in the milk may be a cause of problems to the infant.
+Cephalosporins are widely used in the Pediatric practice with a good tolerance, even in the neonatal period, so it is very unlikely that in small amounts through milk would be a cause of problems in the infant.

 Alternatives